nanijnv1/ngx-store/README.md

 # Angular Storage
 ### Decorators and services for cookies, session- and localStorage
+This library originally belongs to https://github.com/zoomsphere/ngx-store which is not compatible with angular 9, So forked and updated changes according angular 9 IVY and published

 This library adds decorators that make it super easy to *automagically* save and restore variables using HTML5's `localStorage` and `sessionStorage`.
 It also provides Angular-Injectable Session- and LocalStorageService.